Assam Despatch 4:

 This itinerary, including the cruise and approximate driving durations, is subject to river and weather conditions.
 Kaziranga National Park comprises low-lying grassland, which may not be visitable when the river is at or near flood level.

-The 'Brahmaputra Taster' cruise is offered in the Boutique Expedition cruising style.
+The 'Brahmaputra Taster' cruise is offered in the Boutique and Active Expedition cruising styles.

 BOUTIQUE EXPEDITION CRUISING